-> If any of these things have happened to you on the job, you may have suffered disability discrimination.
-If you have a disability and are qualified to do a job, there are federal and state laws protecting you from job discrimination, harassment, and retaliation on the basis of your disability.
-You are also protected if you are a victim of discrimination because of your association (family, business, social or other relationship) with an individual with a disability.
+If any of these things have happened to you on the job, you may have suffered disability discrimination.
+If you have a disability and are qualified to do a job, there are federal and state laws protecting you from job discrimination, harassment, and retaliation based on your disability.
+You are also protected if you are a victim of discrimination because of your association (family, business, social or other relationship) with a disabled person.

-> Disability discrimination can occur in many ways.
+Disability discrimination can occur in many ways.
 It can be direct, and obvious, or indirect, and not so obvious.
 Below are examples of both direct and indirect discrimination.

 Direct: A restaurant allows a family with a child who has cerebral palsy to eat in their outdoor seating area but not in their family room.
 The family with the disabled child is not given the same choices that other families have.